Play and Creativity in Counseling Certificate Program:

 Frequently Asked Questions

-The Department of Counselor Education is currently accepting applications for the Spring 2017 Play Therapy Certificate Program.
+The Department of Counselor Education is currently accepting applications for the Spring 2021 Play and Creativity in Counseling Certificate Program.
 To learn more about this opportunity, please review the commonly asked questions below.

 What is play therapy?